solliancenet/MCW-MLOps/Hands-on lab/HOL step-by step - MLOps.md

     ![Start your build pipeline](media/14.png)

 2. Monitor the build run.
-The build pipeline will take around *10-12 minutes* to run.
+The build pipeline, for the first run, will take around 15-20 minutes to run.

     ![Monitor your build pipeline](media/15.png)